It does not.

 Britannica defines minhag as a religious custom that has acquired the binding force of halakha.
 That is the key point.

-Minhag is not merely a habit someone happens to like.
+Minhag is more than a habit someone happens to like.
 In Jewish life, a custom can become authoritative because a community has accepted and sustained it over time.

 That is why the concept matters more than the English word custom may suggest.